 At the transaction date, each asset, liability, revenue and expense is re-measured into the functional currency by the use of the exchange rate in effect at that date.
-At the period end, foreign currency monetary assets, and liabilities are re-measured into the functional currency by using the exchange rate in effect at the balance sheet date.
+At each period end, foreign currency monetary assets, and liabilities are re-measured into the functional currency by using the exchange rate in effect at the balance sheet date.
 The resulting foreign exchange gains and losses are included in selling, general and administrative expenses.
-The Company recognized foreign exchange gains (losses) of \$(647) for the year ended December 31, 2014 (2013 - \$650, 2012 - \$207).
+The Company recognized foreign exchange gains (losses) of \$(886) for the year ended December 31, 2015 (2014 - \$(619), 2013 - \$650).